Does Ta Prohm Temple Depict a ‘Domestic’ Dinosaur?

 Some Conclusions on the ‘Dinosaur’

 The only reason to conclude that it is a dinosaur is because it fits into some people’s preferred explanations, such as young earth creationists who believe that dinosaurs and humans coexisted or fringe thinkers who believe in a surviving relict population of dinosaurs that didn’t go extinct, which are valid, logically coherent positions, but ones that are not currently supported by any indisputable evidence.

-The Ta Prohm ‘dinosaur’ amongst other carvings.
+The Ta Prohm ‘dinosaur’ among other carvings.
 (Uwe Schwarzbach/ CC BY NC SA 2.0 )

-Top Image: The dinosaur carving at Ta Prohm temple in Cambodia.
-Source: Harald Hoyer/ CC BY SA 2.0
+Top Image: The so-called dinosaur carving at Ta Prohm temple, Angkor, Cambodia.
+Source: inspi /Adobe Stock

 By Caleb Strom

 Higham, Charles.
 The civilization of Angkor .
 Univ of California Press, 2001.